route/route.github.com/source/posts/2018-04-12-stop-using-active-record-first.html.md

 ---
-title: Stop using ActiveRecord's first method
+title: Slow query with ActiveRecord's method first
-tags: rails, activerecord, sql
+tags: ruby, rails, activerecord, sql
 description: Postgresql slow query with limit 1
 ---

-If you've grown with Rails like me you know that everyone used and perhaps still use everywhere `first`.
-You type it without hesitation.
+If you've grown with Rails like me you know that everyone used and perhaps still uses everywhere `first` method.
+You just type it automatically.
+I know that it's so simple that it doesn't even deserve a post but you have to stop doing that.

 <img src="/images/irb.png" class="img-fluid" alt="irb">

-I know that it's so simple that maybe it even doesn't deserve a post but just stop doing that.

-There's a much better method [take](https://github.com/rails/rails/commit/1379375f93c53d4c49fa8592b6117c3ade263f2e) added long ago Apr 27, 2012 and if you say right now:

-\- I know all that!

-then things are getting more intersting with PostgreSQL v10 at least:
+Things are getting more intersting with PostgreSQL v10:

 ```sql
 EXPLAIN ANALYZE SELECT * FROM "posts" WHERE "posts"."deleted_at" IS NULL AND "posts"."user_id" = 1 order by id ASC limit 1;